olivia-clarkeedwards/house-of-blues/README.md

 - Feel free to add new features.
 - Features are randomly selected by the blueEasterEggs function after a specified number of clicks.
 - To add a feature, increase the numEggs const by 1 and add a case to the switch function with your new feature implemented as a function inside it (see inline comments for guidance).

+## Desired features:
+- Ability to change volume or stop music
+- Generate a teardrop that falls down the screen from a click point
+- Background turn into a grid of blue panels, that each have a randomised shade of blue

 Copyright 2023 Olivia Clarke-Edwards.